PrinterLogic Components

 The Agent runs in the background on any workstation that has it installed and should not require any intervention on the part of the end user.

-You can install the Agent manually through the Admin Console with a Windows startup script, with a third-party application, or with a Group Policy Software Installation Package (GPO) A Group Policy Object (GPO) is a feature that controls the working environment of user accounts and computer accounts.
-A GPO provides centralized management and configuration of operating systems (OSs), apps, and user settings in an Active Directory environment. on workstations with a supported Windows, Mac, or Linux operating system.
+You can install the Agent manually through the Admin Console with a Windows startup script, with a third-party application, or with a Group Policy Software Installation Package (GPO) A set of settings and rules that control the working environment of user and computer accounts in Microsoft Active Directory.
+GPOs are used to manage and configure operating systems (OSs), apps, and user settings. on workstations with a supported Windows, Mac, or Linux operating system.

 Self-service Portal